wilkelab/influenza_codon_usage/Readme.txt

 CAImin - the minimum RSCU for the amino acid the given codon codes for based off the top 200 most highly expressed genes across multiple cell types as determined by ATLAS-EMBL database
 GC - the GC content of the codon

-construct_v_WT_change is a table showing how the usage of each codon changed between WT Udorn and my construct of PB1 that performs better in IFN treated cells
+construct_v_WT_change is a table showing how the usage of each codon changed between WT Udorn and my constructs of PB1 that performs better in IFN treated cells change_new - my more recent construct that nearly exactly reflects codon usage in modern viruses change_con - my construct designed by altering the CAI of Udorn, but keeping the GC% constant

 tidyitup is the python script used to convert the sequence files to the tables